 Heirloom Seeds vs. Hybrid vs. GMO Infographic

 As a new gardener, I was not aware that there were differences in seed types.
-As I was looking to purchase my first set of seeds, I noticed some were labeled as heirloom.
+As I was looking to purchase my first set of seeds, I noticed some were labelled as heirloom.
 As I researched further, I noticed there was a difference between heirloom, hybrid, and GMO.
-If you have also been having some trouble understanding the differences then check out the infographic below!
+If you are also having trouble understanding the differences then check out the infographic below!
 It should help clear up some of the misunderstandings between the different seed types.
-Keep in mind, however, that GMO seeds are generally not available to home gardeners.

 What is Heirloom?

 Heirloom seeds basically come from open-pollinated plants.
 This natural process allows the parent heirloom plants to pass on the similar characteristics to the child plant.
 Although there is no concrete definition that every gardener would agree on in terms of when heirloom plants were introduced, one thing we know for sure is that they breed true.

 In terms of introduction some gardeners state that they were introduced before 1951, while others state that they were introduced before the 1920s.

 One confusion regarding heirloom plants is whether they are organic or non-organic.
 In general, most gardeners who grow heirloom plants do so organically.
 Heirloom and organic can’t be compared apple-to-apple.

 Heirloom refers to a lineage, while organic refers to a practice.
 For example, organic refers to growing plants without the use of chemical like pesticide.
 Most heirloom varieties are generally grown using the organic method.